wowi42/wowi.io/content/blog/Automate-your-Ops-support.md

     //do something different
 ```

-So how is that possible to still see this kind of system?
-And just imagine, you have a bunck of experts, but they are doing the task of a robot?
+So how is that possible to see this kind of system?
+You have a bunch of experts but they are doing the robot's tasks?
+That's a complete waste of money!